ssk-d/fireflutter/README.md

   - Phone
     All of them are optional.
 You may only enable those you want to provide for user login.

+- Settings for Firebase Social login are in Android and iOS platform already done app.
+You need to set the settings on Apple, Facebook.

+  - If you are not going to use the sample app, you need to setup by yourself.

-  Refer [Firebase Authentication](https://firebase.google.com/docs/auth) and [FlutterFire Social Authenticatino](https://firebase.flutter.dev/docs/auth/social) for details.
+- Refer [Firebase Authentication](https://firebase.google.com/docs/auth) and [FlutterFire Social Authenticatino](https://firebase.flutter.dev/docs/auth/social) for details.

 #### Firestore and Functions